Terrestrial Animals, Pacific Northwest

 The red squirrel is grey to rusty red in color, and white or grayish-white underneath, with its tail being similar in color to its back fur.
 The coat is noticeably duller in summer.

 Red squirrels are abundant in any type of forest (coniferous, pine, mixed, or hardwood), and are often around buildings.
-They inhabit much of Canada, most of BC, and all of Vancouver Island.
+They inhabit much of Canada.

 This animal feeds heavily on pine seeds, and in the fall, it cuts green cones and buries them in damp earth.
 Its other foods include: nuts, seeds, birds eggs, young birds, & fungi.